Skip to Content

 While she no longer competes, Sypolt stays involved with not just Stevenson, but still with Trilogy.
 She recently obtained her coach’s certification in twirling and is there full-time passing her knowledge down to a new generation of twirlers.

-Sypolt says that while she misses the competing lifestyle that she knew for so long, she is still happy to be in the gym in a different role working with younger twirlers that she considers “passtionate and ready to be taught something.”
+Sypolt says that while she misses the competing lifestyle that she knew for so long, she is still happy to be in the gym in a different role working with younger twirlers that she considers “passionate and ready to be taught something.”

 “One of my favorite things about coaching is seeing them progress and knowing that they are getting somewhere in the sport,” Sypolt said.
 She also mentioned that her training experience growing up heavily influences her coaching style.
 “I feel like having a coach that wants you to continuously push yourself to be the best has been one of the main reasons why I [twirled] for so long.
 Coaches have a big part in how you think baton is going to be for you.
 Being with the younger kids helps me realize that as a coach, you can either help that situation [for a student] or break it.
 I love them so much, and I only want them to be their best.”